-Prepare yourself for plenty of cheesy tunes and out-of-this-world staging: The Eurovision Song Contest 2019 is coming.
+Prepare yourself for plenty of cheesy tunes and out-of-this-world staging: the Eurovision Song Contest 2019 is upon us.
 But the 64th edition of the competition – the final of which takes place on 18th May 2019 – has an unusual host city, one not technically in Europe.

 The semi-finals and finals will be held at the Expo convention centre in Tel Aviv, Israel.

 This technically means that the contest is taking place in Asia, with Israel located beyond the fringes of Europe.

 Despite not being a European country in location, Israel has taken part in Eurovision since 1973.
 You don’t actually need to be in Europe to compete in the contest – think Australia – just a member of the European Broadcasting Union.

 Because Eurovision is normally hosted by the previous year’s winner.
 Israel won the contest in 2018, their act Netta singing (and clucking) up to the top of the points table with her song Toy.

 Why isn’t Eurovision 2019 taking place in Jerusalem?